RunestoneInteractive/thinkcspy/_sources/Functions/thinkcspyExercises.rst

     #.
 Write a function called `myPi` that will return an approximation of PI (3.14159...).
 Use the `Madhava <http://en.wikipedia.org/wiki/Madhava_of_Sangamagrama>`_ approximation.

         .. actex:: ex_5_16

+            def myPi(iters):
+                # Calculate an approximation of PI using the Madhava
+                # approximation with iters number of iterations

+                #your code here

     #.